RanitManik/sigma-Web-Development-Course/README.md

 ## Getting Started

-To dive into the wonders of this repository, follow these steps:
+_To dive into the wonders of this repository, follow these steps :_

 1. **Clone** the repository: